dsc-courses/practice.dsc80.com/problems/wi23-final/wi23-final-q02.md

 # BEGIN SOLN
 **Answer: ** Option 2

-Option 1: is incorrect because it attempts to select the `# Students` column before grouping by `State`, which is not possible.
+- Option 1 is incorrect because it attempts to select the `"# Students"` column before grouping by `"State"`, which is not possible.

-Option 2: filters the DataFrame, groups by `State`, and then performs aggregation only on the `# Students` column, making it efficient.
+- Option 2 filters the DataFrame, groups by `"State"`, and then performs aggregation only on the `"# Students"` column, making it efficient.

-Option 3: does the aggregations for all columns first and then selects the `# Students` column, which is less efficient because it computes aggregations for potentially many columns that are not needed.
+- Option 3 does the aggregations for all columns first and then selects the `"# Students"` column, which is correct but less efficient because it computes aggregations for potentially many columns (like `"Math"`) that are not needed.

 <average>75</average>